 Customize your Zoom calls with your brand using these tools

-(BUSINESS ENTREPRENEUR) Work-from-home types, Zoom appears to be here to stay, and here are the tools you need to add or update your Zoom background to a more professional – or even branded – background.
+(BUSINESS MARKETING) Zoom appears to be here to stay.
+Here are the tools you need to add or update your Zoom background to a more professional – or even branded – background.

 If you haven’t had to deal with Zoom in 2020, you may be an essential worker or retired all together.
 For the rest of us, Zoom became the go-to online chat platform around mid-March.
 For several reasons, and despite several security concerns, Zoom quickly pushed past all online video chat competitors in the early COVID-19 lockdown days.